Lesson Plan - Get It!

 - Have you ever tried baking a cake or cooking a meal?

-In order to do so properly, you must follow the recipe step-by-step.
-If you do things out of order, chances are the end product won't be as delicious as you were hoping.
+To do so properly, follow the recipe step-by-step.
+If you do things out of order, the end product won't be as delicious as you were hoping.

 The same is true for writing a research paper.
 It is a process that must be followed in order.